ragnarlotus/vue-flux-docs/src/v6/README.md

 ## Performance

-Weight is just 102KB so is pretty light having only the essential CSS.
+Weight is about 100 KB so is pretty light having only the essential CSS.
 It also does not require a high end computer as animations are performed with CSS3 hardware acceleration.

 ## Included transitions